manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 ## Adding the autoscaler

-At this point the Heroku worker has to run to pickup tasks.
-It's likely you do not need this Worker to run the whole day because the queue will be empty most of the time.
+At this point the Heroku worker dyno has to be started, to pickup tasks from the queue.
+It's likely you do not need this worker to run the whole day because the queue might be empty most of the time.
 Here's where the [autoscaler gem](http://github.com/JustinLove/autoscaler/) come's in handy.

 This gem acts as Middleware for Sidekiq and performs the following tasks:

-1. When a task is added it checks if a Worker is present
+1. When a task is added it checks if a Worker is present.
-2. When a worker is already running it does nothing and the Worker will pickup the task
+2. When a worker is already running it does nothing and the worker will pickup the task.
-3. If there isn't a Worker running it will create a Heroku Worker.
+3. If there isn't a worker running it will create a Heroku worker dyno.
-4. If the Worker finished the processing the queue it will keep the Worker alive for 60 seconds just in case we add a task to the queue.
-If no tasks are added it will destroy the Worker.
+4. If the worker finished processing the queue it will keep the worker alive for 60 seconds just in case we add a task to the queue within this time.
+If no tasks are added it will destroy the worker.

 ### Add the gem